Sigmadex/v0-proto/bug-bounty.md

 ## Discovery

-Any vulnerability or bug discovered should be reported to the following email address: [security@sigmadex.org](mailto:security@sigmadex.org).
+Any vulnerability or major bug discovered should be immediately reported to the following email address: [security@sigmadex.org](mailto:security@sigmadex.org).

 The vulnerability must not be disclosed publicly or to any other person, entity or email address before Sigmadex has been notified, has fixed the issue, and has granted permission for public disclosure.
 In addition, disclosure must be made within 24 hours following discovery of the vulnerability.